 The code simulates making potion batches, changing the ingredients each time while keeping track of how much is used.

-• A while loop keeps running as long as total_ingredients is less than or equal to 100.
+whileloop keeps running as long astotal_ingredientsis less than or equal to 100. - Inside the loop, the code adds the

-• The code prints details of each batch: how much herb and moonstone were used, how many ingredients in total for that batch, and the running total.
+herbandmoonstonewere used, how many ingredients in total for that batch, and the running total. - After each batch, the code reduces

-• When the loop finishes, the code prints the total_ingredients used after all the batches.
+total_ingredientsis more than 100. - When the loop finishes, the code prints the

 herb = 5